Setthaphong-JIapia/HelpDeskNodeJS/README.md

     ```

 3. **Configure the Database**:
-   - Open the `config/config.json` file and edit it with your database credentials (e.g., database name, username, password, host, and dialect).
+   - Open the `config/config.json` file and edit it with your database credentials:
-   - Example configuration:
      ```json
      {
        "development": {